judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-30-visit-brazil-guide.markdown

 Besides traveling by plane, **traveling by bus in Brazil** may also be a good alternative, especially for short trips.
 The road transport system is efficient and generally offers excellent benefits for low costs.
 For longer trips, the tourist should choose buses with **fully or semi-reclining seats** (leito or semi-leito).
 This way, comfort will be guaranteed for the whole trip!

-{% cloudinary /assets/images/2017/06/SE_Riodejaneiro0705.jpg alt="Rio de Janeiro, Brazil, Central Nightlife." description="Rio de Janeiro, Brazil, Central Nightlife. | Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}
+{% cloudinary default /assets/images/2017/06/SE_Riodejaneiro0705.jpg alt="Rio de Janeiro, Brazil, Central Nightlife." description="Rio de Janeiro, Brazil, Central Nightlife. | Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}

 ## VisitBrasil.com